Trentino Booking Booking

 Safety information

-When hiking in the snow, follow these guidelines:
+For snow hiking activities, follow these guidelines:

 Starting point

-near the Tourist Information Office
+Near the Tourist Information Office in San Bernardo di Rabbi

 Directions